uribealex69-rgb/battery-tm-4-matlab/README.md

 - Susana Zaragoza

 ## Overview
 This project analyzes Lithium-ion battery charging data using MATLAB (and in an optional project extension, Simulink/Simscape Battery).
-The goal of this project is to analyze the battery's charging behavior, including factors such as, efficiency, lifespan, heat loss, and other essential variables during the charging cycle.
+The goal of this project is to analyze the battery's charging behavior, including factors such as efficiency, lifespan, heat loss, and other essential variables during the charging cycle.
   - **Task 1: Fit the voltage equation to a lithium-ion battery profile**
     * Pre-Process the data to focus on a single cycle
     * Confirm Voltage maximum =~ 3.6V and fit the voltage equation to the selected data